ayjays132/PhillOS/docs/building.md

   register the service worker on the first boot.
 Clearing the browser storage or using a new profile forces the assets to be fetched again from the USB drive.

+## Boot Troubleshooting

+Common boot problems and how to resolve them:

+* **"Security Violation" at start up** – Secure Boot is rejecting the unsigned loader or kernel.
+Either disable Secure Boot in your firmware settings or sign `dist/bootloader/phillos.efi` and `dist/kernel.efi` with your own keys using `sbsign`.
+* **Missing EFI drivers** – QEMU and some firmware implementations require additional FAT or storage drivers.
+Copy the needed `*.efi` files to the ESP or load them from the firmware shell before booting.
+* **Boot hangs with no output** – Enable debug logging to capture early messages.
+When launching QEMU pass `-debugcon stdio` (or `-debugcon file:boot.log -d guest_errors`) to record the debug stream written by `kernel/debug.c` to I/O port `0xE9`.